Young Governors: Our young governors group are made up of two representatives from Years 2, 3, 4, 5 and 6.

 We are involved in making decisions in school.
 We ensure that all children are heard as it is our school and want to make it the very best school it can be.
 The school council are also members of the Safety and Advisory group that is made up of teachers, governors, pupils and members of the local authority.

-The Pupil Parliament are invaluable in helping the school to listen to and understand pupil's views.
+The Young Governors are invaluable in helping the school to listen to and understand pupil's views.

 Altar Servers carry out a vital role at our weekly Friday morning mass.
 They serve with deep reverence and prayerfulness in accordance with their training.

 Altar Servers from Key Stage 2 are always ready and willing to carry out their duties joyfully.

 Some pupils from Year 4, 5 and 6 have received Play Leader Training.
 The aim of the training is to develop leadership skills and communication to deliver games sessions to fellow pupils.
 Through this training, the children develop vital cognitive skills, such as decision making and analysis, as well as social skills, such as teamwork and communication (as per Our Lady's PE and School Sport Vision Statement).

 The Play Leaders have been delivering games sessions to other pupils in the playground at lunchtimes and are making a big difference to younger children by helping them develop ball skills and teamwork.
 Well done and thank you!

 Our Lady's Liturgy Leaders from KS2 classes make up our Chaplaincy Team.
 The aims of the team are:

 - To help the school to grow as a community of faith.